modimore/Fundamentals/README.md

 # Fundamentals

-A selection of code examples that demonstrate a subset foundational computer science concepts.
+A selection of code examples that demonstrate a subset of foundational computer science concepts.
 Each example is designed to be a readable and complete demonstration of the topic it is covering.